 FRANCE Chaumont-sur-Loire – During my six week’s stay in the Loire Valley, headquartered in the city of Blois with the goal of improving my French language skills, I often passed the nearby Chateau de Chaumont-sur-Loire’s fairy tale of turrets as I drove the riverside road on explorations into the countryside.
 The Chateau, high on a bluff, gracefully proclaimed its supremacy on the village of Chaumont-sur-Loire below while admiring its reflection in the waters of the Loire.

-Pretty and smallish among the Loire’s profusion of over-the-top-architecturally grandiose edifices, there was nothing about the chateau that enticed me to cross the bridge and take a look until I was nearing the end of my stay at the tail-end of April 2015.
-Once again, for the 24th year, Chateau Chaumont-sur-Loire would be throwing open the gates for its Festival International des Jardins.
+Pretty and smallish among the Loire’s profusion of over-the-top-architecturally grandiose edifices, there was nothing about the chateau that enticed me to cross the bridge and take a look until I was nearing the end of my stay.
+Once again, Chateau Chaumont-sur-Loire would be throwing open the gates in April for its annual Festival International des Jardins.

 Festival in its 24th year honored collectors….

 For the 2015 festival, more than 300 landscape architects and designers, located worldwide, threw their trowels in the ring in the hope that their proposal would be one of 24 selected for installation in an assigned 700-square-foot plot.

 From its beginning in 1992, the festival’s stated reason for being was to breathe new life and energy into garden artistry.
 Each year presented a different theme.
 The theme for 2015: Collector’s Gardens.

 To collect is to fall in love with a certain genre and gather examples of them.
 Collectors seek out what is precious to them – rare, unique, diverse, original – amassing their treasures together.
 So it can be within the world of plants.